-Case managers talk with patients, family members and providers to coordinate services among providers and support the patient through a crisis or chronic disease.
-Case management intervention may be short- or long-term.
+Case managers talk with patients, family members and providers to set healthcare goals, coordinate care, and support the patient through a crisis or with a chronic disease.
+Case management participation is voluntary and may be short- or long-term.
 Case managers combine standard prior authorization services with innovative approaches for patients who require high levels of medical care and benefits.
 Case managers can often arrange services or identify community resources available to meet the patient's needs.

 The case manager works with the patient and the providers to assess, plan, implement, coordinate, monitor and evaluate ways of meeting a patient's needs, reducing readmissions and enhancing quality of life.
-Your Medi-Call nurse case manager may visit you in a treatment facility or your physician's office when the treatment team determines it is appropriate.

-A Medi-Call nurse stays in touch with the patient, caregivers and providers to assess and reevaluate the treatment plan and the patient's progress.
+A Medi-Call nurse stays in touch with the patient, caregivers and providers to assess and re- evaluate the treatment plan and the patient's progress.
 All communication between BlueCross and the patient, family members or providers complies with Health Insurance Portability and Accountability Act (HIPAA) privacy requirements.